rainbow-me/rainbowkit/.changeset/fair-pandas-dance.md

 "@rainbow-me/rainbowkit": patch
 ---

-Resolved an issue where ENS resolution would fail and throw an error for ENS names with special characters.
+Resolved an issue where ENS resolution would fail and throw an error for ENS names with disallowed characters.